Superpaul209/dhcp6c-armv7/README.md

 First download your favorite software to make a new FreeBSD VM, install it and download the FreeBSD image here : https://www.freebsd.org/where/
-It is very important that you take the version 12.3 if you want to build packages for pfSense since they are using a FreeBSD 12.2 (in 2022-07).
+It is very important that you take the version of the target OS if you want to build packages for pfSense.
 You must match the major release of the pfSense for your packages.
 Your host must be more recent than your jail.

 You will need a very high amount of disk space, its recommended to put a minimum of 60 GB HD/SSD.
 Install this new VM and make the default conf like your account and IP.